Roberta R. King

 “Music events provide a safe space and liminal moments for people who have been enemies to find something in common.
 As the music proceeds into this affective emotional space, you get new synapses, and you start to see your enemy as your neighbor.”

-Dr. King joins a variety of voices from the Fuller community to reflect on the topic of interfaith dialogue, available here.
+Dr. King joins a variety of voices from the Fuller community to reflect on the topic of interfaith dialogue.

 Bio

-Roberta King is Senior professor of communication and ethnomusicology.
-Since coming to Fuller in 2000, she has served as All-Seminary Chapel director and developed a new curriculum for “Ethnomusicology in Mission” at the MA level—renamed Global Christian
+Roberta King is associate professor of communication and ethnomusicology in the School of Intercultural Studies.
+Since coming to Fuller in 2000, she has served as All-Seminary Chapel director and developed a new curriculum for “Ethnomusicology in Mission”—renamed Global Christian Worship (ethnomusicology)—at the MA level.
+Dr. King is the faculty practicum supervisor and also teaches and mentors in the PhD and Doctor of Missiology programs.